lucacozzuto/elixir_NF/docs/second.rst

 Let's have a look inside that folder:

 .. code-block:: console

+	cd work/a2/305aaee297250b0c7a455cab35707c/
-	ls
+	ls -alht

-You see a lot of "hidden" files:
+You see input files staged as links, output files and "hidden" files in which we have different information:

 - **.exitcode**, contains 0 if everything is ok, another value if there was a problem.
 - **.command.log**, contains the log of the command execution.
 It is often identical to `.command.out`